rob-ack/yabause/yabause/src/retro_arena/howtouse.md

 ### Game files

-Place game files on "games" directory.
+Place game files on "%USER_DIR%/YabaSanshioro/games" folder ( %USER_DIR% is your home folder ).
 Yabasanshiro supports "chd","cue", and "ccd" format. "chd" format is recomannded you can generate "chd" with the tool we provided. for more detail please refer [this page](https://www.uoyabause.org/static_pages/chd).

 ### BIOS

-The BIOS file is not recomended. but if you want to use it. rename "bios.bin" and plase it on the same directory of yabasanshiro.exe
+The BIOS file is not recomended. but if you want to use it. rename "bios.bin" and plase it on the "%USER_DIR%/YabaSanshioro" folder.

 ### Game pad